 Noise induced hearing loss can be caused by exposure to loud sound or noise in a single occurrence.
 For example, being close to an explosion or a similarly loud sound can instantly cause permanent hearing loss.
 However, for most people, noise induced hearing loss occurs through repeated exposure to loud sound or noise.
-It is the combination of the loudness of the sound and the length of time exposed to the sound that sound and the length of time exposed to the sound that will determine the extent to which hearing is damaged.
+It is the combination of the loudness of the sound and the length of time exposed to the sound that will determine the extent to which hearing is damaged.
 The louder the sound, the shorter the length of time before hearing damage occurs.

-The louder the sound, the shorter the length of time before hearing damage occurs.
+"The louder the sound, the shorter the length of time before hearing damage occurs."

-The sensitive hair cells of the inner ear can be damaged and once destroyed, the hearing nerve and its sensory nerve cells do not regenerate.
+The sensitive hair cells of the inner ear can be damaged and once destroyed the hearing nerve and its sensory nerve cells do not regenerate.
 Noise induced hearing loss is usually gradual and painless, but unfortunately, permanent.